Employee Disability Accommodation Policy and Procedures

-(see section 2.5 in the Missouri State University Employee Handbook)
+(see Section 2.3 in the Missouri State University Employee Handbook)

 Missouri State University is committed to providing an accessible and supportive environment for employees with disabilities.
-Equal access for qualified employees with a disability is an obligation of the University under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Missouri State University does not discriminate on the basis of disability against otherwise-qualified individuals in any program, service or activity offered by the University.
-The University is committed to ensuring that no otherwise-qualified individual with a disability is excluded, denied services, segregated or otherwise treated differently than other individuals because of the absence of auxiliary aids or other appropriate services; however, accommodations cannot result in an undue burden to the University or fundamentally alter the essential functions of the job.
+Equal access for qualified individuals with a disability is an obligation of the university under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Missouri State University does not discriminate on the basis of disability against qualified individuals with a disability in any program, service or activity offered by the university.
+The university is committed to ensuring that no qualified individual with a disability is excluded, denied services, segregated or otherwise treated differently than other individuals because of the absence of auxiliary aids or other appropriate services; however, accommodations cannot result in an undue burden to the university or fundamentally alter the essential functions of the job.
+However, if reasonable accommodations would cause undue hardship or burden because of costs, the individual with a disability shall be given the option of providing the accommodations themselves or paying for the portion of the cost that poses the undue hardship or burden.

 - Employees — are responsible for initiating requests for any desired disability related workplace accommodations.
 Requests by non-faculty employees should be made to supervisors or to the Office for Institutional Equity and Compliance; faculty employees should contact their department head or the Office for Institutional Equity and Compliance.

-- Supervisors/Department Heads/Directors — are responsible for receiving requests for workplace accommodations, informing employees of the process and referring requests to the Office for Institutional Equity and Compliance.
+- Supervisors/Department Heads/Directors — have an obligation to provide reasonable accommodation as a matter of nondiscrimination.
+As a matter of affirmative action, supervisors/department heads/directors also have an obligation to ask if an accommodation is needed if an individual with a disability is having performance problems likely related to the disability.
+Supervisors/Department Heads/Directors are responsible for receiving requests for workplace accommodations, informing employees of the process and referring requests to the Office for Institutional Equity and Compliance.
 Supervisors are also responsible for initiating a discussion concerning accommodations when they have reason to believe that an employee’s disability precludes the employee from initiating a request.
 Supervisors should inform the Office for Institutional Equity and Compliance of all requests and accommodations.

 NOTE: Employees of the West Plains campus should contact the Affirmative Action Liaison, University/Community Programs Office, West Plains Civic Center at 417-255-7966.
 The Affirmative Action Liaison will act on behalf of the Office for Institutional Equity and Compliance throughout the accommodation process for employee requests from the West Plains campus.

-Requests should be made in writing on the Accommodation Request Formor should include the following information:
+Requests should be made in writing on the Accommodation Request Form and should include the following information:

 - Name, telephone number and address of employee